DzikuVx/rc_lights_controller/README.md

 ##Output max load

+* OUTPUT_1
-* OUTPUT_1 - this is high current output that should work up 1A of load.
+    * This is high current output that should work up 1A of load.
 Remember that power transistor will heat up, so at one point it will require an radiator,
+    * On 12V and 400mA power it is already 4.8W load, and max for this transistor is 8W.
+Be careful
+    * In theory this output can handle up to 80V, but I recommend not to go above 25V.
+This is already 6S battery, you really need more?
+* OUTPUT_2
-* OUTPUT_2 - this is low current output that should not be used above 250mA of load.
+    * This is low current output that should not be used above 250mA of load.

-Each channel can accept up to ***400mA*** of current and is 4S LiPo packs ready.
+    * In theory it can accept up to 45V, but it was rather designed to use buzzer or something with similar requirements.
+So 12V is a real - life limit here

 ### OUTPUT_1